Compact Hermitian symmetric spaces, coadjoint orbits, and the dynamical stability of the Ricci flow: Combinatorial properties of certain determinants

-Again, the discussion in \cite{FH} shows that the quantity inside the brackets computes the number of standard Young tableau of row structure $(n-k,n-k,\dots,n-k)+\chi_{i}$.
+Again, the discussion in \cite{FH} shows that the quantity inside the brackets computes the number of standard Young tableau of row structure where $\tilde{\chi_{i}}$ is the vector formed from the first $k$ entries of $\chi_{i}$.
 The result follows from the Hook Length formula. \end{proof}